galaxyproject/training-material/topics/transcriptomics/tutorials/limma-voom_fastqs_to_counts/tutorial.md

 Measuring gene expression on a genome-wide scale has become common practice over the last two decades or so, with microarrays predominantly used pre-2008.
 With the advent of next generation sequencing technology in 2008, an increasing number of scientists use this technology to measure and understand changes in gene expression in often complex systems.
 As sequencing costs have decreased, using RNA-Seq to simultaneously measure the expression of tens of thousands of genes for multiple samples has never been easier.
 The cost of these experiments has now moved from generating the data to storing and analysing it.

-There are many steps involved in analysing an RNA-Seq experiment.
-Analysing an RNAseq experiment begins with sequencing reads.
-These are aligned to a reference genome, then the number of reads mapped to each gene can be counted.
+There are many steps involved in analysing an RNA-Seq experiment.he analysis begins with sequencing reads (FASTQ files).
+These are usually aligned to a reference genome, if available.
+Then the number of reads mapped to each gene can be counted.
 This results in a table of counts, which is what we perform statistical analyses on to determine differentially expressed genes and pathways.
-The purpose of this tutorial is to demonstrate how to do read alignment and counting, prior to performing differential expression with limma-voom.
-Differential expression analysis with limma-voom is covered in an accompanying tutorial.
-This tutorial shows how to start from FASTQ data and perform the mapping and counting steps, along with associated Quality Control.
-The associated tutorial, limma-voom, shows how to perform differential expression and QC on the counts.
+The purpose of this tutorial is to demonstrate how to do read alignment and counting, prior to performing differential expression.
+Differential expression analysis with limma-voom is covered in an accompanying tutorial [RNA-seq counts to genes]({{ site.baseurl }}/topics/transcriptomics/tutorials/limma-voom/tutorial.html).
+The tutorial here shows how to start from FASTQ data and perform the mapping and counting steps, along with associated Quality Control.

 ## Mouse mammary gland dataset

 The data for this tutorial comes from a Nature Cell Biology paper, [EGF-mediated induction of Mcl-1 at the switch to lactation is essential for alveolar cell survival](https://www.ncbi.nlm.nih.gov/pubmed/25730472)), Fu et al. 2015.
 Both the raw data (sequence reads) and processed data (counts) can be downloaded from Gene Expression Omnibus database (GEO) under accession number [GSE60450](http://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE60450).

-This study examined the expression profiles of basal stem-cell enriched cells (B) and committed luminal cells (L) in the mammary gland of virgin, pregnant and lactating mice.
+This study examined the expression profiles of basal and luminal cells in the mammary gland of virgin, pregnant and lactating mice.
 Six groups are present, with one for each combination of cell type and mouse status.
 Note that two biological replicates are used here, two independent sorts of cells from the mammary glands of virgin, pregnant or lactating mice, however three replicates is usually recommended as a minimum requirement for RNA-seq.

 This is a Galaxy tutorial based on material from the [COMBINE R RNAseq workshop](http://combine-australia.github.io/RNAseq-R/07-rnaseq-day2.html), first taught [here](http://combine-australia.github.io/2016-05-11-RNAseq/).